maiminh1996/maiminh1996.github.io/_posts/2022-07-29-pihole-camera.md

 # header-style: text
 tags: [image processing, camera, calibration]
 katex: true
+mathjax: true
 ---

+[Completed]

+# Goal
+> Presenting pihole camera model and how to project the world into pixel

 # Pihole camera
 > The simplest camera model is pinhole model which decribes the mathematical relationship of the projection of points in 3d-space onto a image plane.

 <img src="/img/camera/pinhole_camera.png" alt="drawing" width="500"/>

+Design a simple camera system – a system that can record an image of an object or scene in the 3D world.
+This camera system can be designed by placing **a barrier with a small aperture** between the 3D object and a photographic film or sensor.
+As shown in the image above, each point on the 3D object emits multiple rays of light outwards.
+Without a barrier in place, every point on the film will be influenced by light rays emitted from every point on the 3D object.
+Due to the barrier, **only one (or a few) of these rays of light passes through the aperture and hits the film**.
+Therefore, we can establish a **one-to-one mapping** between points on the 3D object and the film.
+The result is that the film gets exposed by an "image" of the 3D object by means of this mapping.
+This simple model is known as the **pinhole camera model**.

 ## Issues with pinhole camera